 |2020 Sessions||Woodworking 101||An introduction to woodworking for Scouts and adults||5|

 Michael’s Woodshop has the tools and work space to complete almost any woodworking or carpentry project and may be reserved by Scouts, Units, and Districts for a wide variety of Scouting activities, including Eagle Scout Projects, Pack or Den activities, Troop activities, and District Events.

 Our group of volunteer Shop Stewards can assist you in organizing and tailoring an activity to meet the age range and size of your group and they are available to supervise and assist your event.
 Units with Trained Activity Leaders may host their own shop sessions.

 - Decide on a project (and have plans or drawings if possible)

 - Determine the number of Scouts who will attend and their ages

 - Determine if you will provide a Trained Activity Leader

-- Decide on the approximate date you would like to hold your event.
+- Review our Shop Calendar (above) to find an available date to hold your event.
 We recommend selecting a primary date and one or two alternates.

 Woodshop Usage Fees